ka-kwok/hackathon1-retail-sales-data-analysis/README.md

 ## Acknowledgements (optional)
-* Thank the people who provided support through this project.
+* ## Acknowledgements
+* Special thanks to the course masters, Mark and Neil, the facilitators, Vasi and Roman, and all the fellow classmates for the support and inspiration through the journey of learning.